Excoriate/terraform-registry-module-template/docs/terraform-styleguide/terraform-styleguide-code.md

 - Prioritize clarity and predictability in naming, with readability, and an idiomatic code style
 - If the name given isn't clear, and require a comment to explain it, it's not a good name.

-A complaint, and non compliant naming examples:
+A compliant, and non compliant naming examples:

 ```hcl
 # Compliant Naming